-You have 300 meters to walk and enjoy the riverside in a quaint and quite manner.
+You have 300 meters to walk and enjoy the riverside in a quaint and quiet manner.
 There are many musicians who are performing on the deck.

 Yodpiman Riverwalk is accessible via road, MRT and via boat.

 Flower Market or Pak Khlong Talat – must see Bangkok Night Market

 Pak Khlong Talat or the flower market of Bangkok is the largest flower market in Thailand and world’s fourth largest flower market.
 It lies just opposite the Yodpiman River Walk and a little south of Wat Pho – the temple of reclining Buddha, that makes it not too far from the Royal Grand Palace.

 There are rows and rows of colorful flowers and all other items associated with the temple rituals.
 You see a whole lot of lotus flowers and you can actually make your own flower by folding the petals of the unopened lotus flower.
 You can buy a garland of flowers or you can buy them arranged in neat arrangements.
 One can see women sitting on small handcarts and arranging flowers.
 I also spotted small statues of many Hindu deities like Ganesha and of course you can find Buddha statue almost everywhere.
 Curiously, the first notice you read on landing at the Bangkok airport is that buying and selling of Buddha’s head are illegal in Thailand.
 I learned that the garlands have a small code in them, ones with black ribbon are used for funerals and the ones with golden ribbons are used for auspicious occasions like marriages.